 Common Inspection Tools

-There are tools that can help JHSC members conduct workplace inspections in an efficient and productive manner.
+Some tools can help JHSC members conduct workplace inspections efficiently and productively.
 Common inspection tools include:

 - A Workplace Inspection Checklist

 A checklist provides focus and clarifies inspection items.
 It also helps to ensure nothing is missed.
 Download your free health and safety inspection checklist.

 - A Floor Plan

-A floor plan helps identify physical elements of the workplace, including hazardous areas and other areas of special note.
-If a floor plan doesn’t match what the inspector sees, this needs to be reported.
+A floor plan helps identify physical elements of the workplace, including hazardous areas.
+If a floor plan doesn’t match what the inspector sees, it needs to be reported.

 - Material Inventory

 Inventory of materials is a complete list of all materials with the potential to cause adverse health effects.
-It should include material by-products, controls, and all relevant SDSs.
+It should include material by-products, controls, and all relevant safety data sheets (SDS).

 - Equipment Records

-The JHSC must have access to all equipment records prior to the inspection, including power sources, the location of guarding, maintenance schedules, lockout procedures, and/or pre-shift inspection and any other inspection reports.
+The JHSC must have access to all equipment records before the inspection, including power sources, the location of guarding, maintenance schedules, lockout procedures, and/or pre-shift inspection and any other inspection reports.

 - Flow Charts

-A flow chart for any processes used in the workplace can help JHSC inspectors identify hazards by viewing processes sequentially, rather than as a snapshot of what’s happing immediately.
+A flow chart for any processes used in the workplace can help JHSC inspectors identify hazards by viewing processes in a sequence, rather than as a snapshot of what’s happing immediately.